Feller-AG/wiser-cloud-api/README.md

 ## Heating controls

-"hvac group" = heating zone defined by electrician in the eSetup.
-Normally a room "Boost" = this function increases room temperature from the current set point "Target temperature" = Desired temperature for the heating zone (i.e. room temperature) "Valve level" = Approximation of the valve opening 0 = closed, 5000 = 50 %, 10000 fully open)
+* "hvac group" = heating zone defined by electrician in the eSetup.
+Normally a room
+* "Boost" = this function increases room temperature from the current temperature set point
+* "Target temperature" = Desired temperature for the heating zone (i.e. room temperature)
+* "Valve level" = Approximation of the valve opening: 0 = closed, 5000 = 50 %, 10000 fully open)

 ### Boost using default boost temperature for the site